-- For the purchase of goods, works or services - Ensure best value for money and avoid any conflict of interests - Article 10 GA - Free of charge or against payment are eligible costs if they meet the eligibility conditions - Must be set out in Annex 1 - If not identified in Annex 1, S2R JU may still approve them (beneficiary bears the risk of rejection) - Articles 11 & 12 GA
+• For the purchase of goods, works or services Beneficiary Contracts Ensure best value for money and avoid any conflict of interests necessary for the implementation Article 10 GA • Free of charge or against payment are eligible costs if they meet the eligibility conditions (Art.
+11 & 12 GA) Contributions in kind Must be set out in Annex 1 New in-kind contributions: if not identified in Annex 1, an amendment is needed.
+Exceptionally the JU may approve them during reporting